opensearch-project/documentation-website/_replication-plugin/get-started.md

 # Get started with cross-cluster replication

-With cross-cluster replication, you index data to a leader index, and OpenSearch replicates that data to one or more read-only follower indices.
+With cross-cluster replication, you index data to a leader index, and OpenSearch replicates that data to one or more read-only follower indexes.
 All subsequent operations on the leader are replicated on the follower, such as creating, updating, or deleting documents.

 ## Prerequisites